Step Away from the Stove...

 Then I discovered that there are zealots in every lifestyle and I should overlook their extreme attitudes and explore the truth behind the ideology.
 There was a reason that this style of eating was brought into my frame of consciousness, a reason that I was to become reacquainted with raw food.

-Many of you know that in the last five years, I have become seriously re-committed to fitness.
+Many of you know that in the last 10-12 years, I have become seriously re-committed to fitness.
 With hard work, I re-discovered the same level of fit health that I enjoyed when I was in my twenties.
-And for as long as my body is able, I will hold onto it.
+And for as long as my body is able to push to extreme lengths, I will hold onto it.

 Many of you also know that I am a long-time student and practitioner of Traditional Chinese Medicine and live my life according to the principles of balance.
 As my body grew fitter, my muscles tightened.
 My entire being contracted.
 At first, I felt great.
 But then I noticed that the feeling of ‘tightness’ went from comfortable strength to feeling as though my skin was too small for my body.
 I had an almost nervous energy and had a hard time sleeping.
 I grew consistently uncomfortable.